nordeim/SG-Point-Of-Sale/previous_codebase_files_set.md

     async def update(self, model_instance: ModelType) -> Result[ModelType, str]:
         """
         Updates an existing model instance in the database.
-        Args:
-            model_instance: The ORM model instance to update (must have ID set).
-        Returns:
-            A Success containing the updated model instance, or a Failure with an error message.
         """
         try:
             async with self.core.get_session() as session:
-                # Merge the detached instance into the current session if it's not already
                 session.add(model_instance)
                 await session.flush()
                 await session.refresh(model_instance)